Energy Certificate Requirement Germany: 2026 Guide

 Does a heating replacement require a new energy certificate?

 Not automatically.
 Individual measures like a boiler swap or window replacement do not always trigger a new certificate.
-The duty arises mainly with new construction, property transactions, or certain whole-building recalculations.
-Learn more about the requirements from the Verbraucherzentrale’s guidance on when a certificate is required.
+The duty arises mainly with new construction, property transactions, or certain whole building recalculations.
+Learn more from the Verbraucherzentrale's guidance on when a certificate is required.

 Energieausweis in 5 Minuten online erstellen